-When a wrong way accident occurs, thorough investigation is required to determine what caused the accident.
+When a wrong-way accident occurs, a thorough investigation is required to determine what caused the accident.
 Often, there are specific reasons why drivers end up going the wrong way, and it is important to know them for purposes of determining liability.

 All drivers experience confusion at times from poorly placed roadway signs.
 They can end up driving the wrong way unintentionally.
 This also often results in wrong-way accidents, but in those situations, the roadway's design may be at fault.

 Health issues are also a key factor in a significant number of wrong-way accidents.
 For example, elderly people suffering from memory-related conditions may drive the wrong way down a street because they are confused.
 Blood sugar imbalances can also cause people with diabetes to go the wrong way.

 Injuries from wrong-way accidents are often serious.
 Keeping these causes in mind can assist in determining fault and recovering compensation after an injury-causing accident.

 Source: KHOU, "5 die in head-on crash on I-20 in Mesquite," Associated Press, May 31, 2012.